STATUS:

 5.)
 If you cannot reach your insurance company quickly (which can be common in widespread events), your assessor can advise you on the outlook of site-conditions to help you come to your own conclusion about the urgency of receiving service.
 Don't be afraid to trust your instincts; if it looks like you need to act quickly, there is probably a reason.

 6.)
-In Virginia, if a tree falls across your property line, you are generally only responsible for what is on your property.
+In Virginia, if a tree falls across your property line, you are usually only responsible for what is on your property.
 Doing anything more risks trespassing and may not be covered by your insurance.

 Keep yourself safe!